13 Greatest Irish Symbols That Will Blow Your Mind

 Shamrock Irish symbols Happy Irish Wanderers

-Meaning: The shamrock represents luck, prosperity, and the Holy Trinity in Christian tradition.
-A fourth leaf is where we get the luck from.
+What is the meaning of a Shamrock in Ireland: The shamrock represents luck, prosperity, and the Holy Trinity in Christian tradition.
+Don’t get confused between a shamrock and a clover.
+A fourth leaf is where Irish people get their luck from.

 The shamrock has become a symbol of Irish identity and is often worn on St. Patrick’s Day.